SHaroonShah/Readme-Developers-Hub---Production/recipes/cancel-and-release-shipments.md

 ---
-title: Cancel and Release shipments
+title: Cancel and Release shipment
 description: >-
   Modify the current status of one or more shipments in the system, such as cancelling them or releasing them for delivery.